HL7/case-reporting/input/pagecontent/downloads.md

 The entire implementation guide (including the HTML files, definitions, validation information, etc.) may be downloaded [here](full-ig.zip).

-**Validator Pack and Definitions**

-The validator.pack file is a zip file that contains all the value sets, profiles, extensions, list of pages and urls in the IG, etc defined as part of the this Implementation Guides.

-It is used:

-* by the validator if you refer to the IG directly by it’s canonical URL
-* by the IG publisher if you declare that one IG depends on another
-* by a FHIR server, if you add the IG to server load list

-You may [download the validator.pack](validator.pack) file here.

 In addition there are format specific definitions files.

 * [XML](definitions.xml.zip)